Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Of course.

-Uh releasing this information would likely inhibit the home office and its stakeholders from engaging in free and frank discussions, but they also said the exemption applies where disclosure would endanger the physical or mental health of any individual or endanger the safety of any individual.
+But they also said the exemption applies where disclosure would endanger the physical or mental health of any individual or endanger the safety of any individual.

-They say the withheld information includes named individuals and organizations, taking into account the effect of information previously released under a previous request, there is real significant and specific risk and disclosure of the information in scope would cause endangerment, upset and distress to the individual individuals and families included.
+There is real significant and specific risk and disclosure of the information in scope would cause endangerment, upset and distress to the individuals and families included.

-There are also safety concerns for the home office staff, service providers, and NGO representatives.
+There are also safety concerns for the home office staff, service providers and NGO representatives.

-Now, I don't buy that personally, because when you go through um the process, I know that they can redact names, they can give a what is called a partial disclosure, and they redact any personal details that they would deem uh compromising or anything.
+They can give what is called a partial disclosure and they redact any personal details that they would deem compromising or anything.

-They're they are in the public record.
+They are in the public record.

-So they don't have an argument To not release it.
+So they don't have an argument to not release it.

 So they can only use that and the article, I believe, as a way of saying this is the reason for why we can't use this.

-I think the sort of best argument on their behalf to play devil's advocate here would be that well, if we tell you which institutions are doing these things because these institutions are public facing, you can then find out who these people are.
+I think the sort of best argument on their behalf to play devil's advocate here would be that, well, if we tell you which institutions are doing these things, because these institutions are public-facing, you can then find out who these people are.

 So it doesn't necessarily matter if they redact it because you'll be able to find it out anyway.

-What's more as well as a matter of public record.
+Is a matter of public record?

-So that's exactly what these charities are doing to ordinary British people every day.
+It's like, that's exactly what these charities are doing to ordinary British people every day.

-Because they support this system that allows illegal migrants to stay in these hotels that have put countless people, victims, girls, you know, in harm's way, right?
+Of course they support this system that allows illegal migrants to stay in these hotels that have put countless people, victims, girls, you know, in harm's way, right?

-Well, they basically admit that if if we disclosed everything, people would be so angry that they wouldn't be safe.
+Well, they basically admit that if we disclosed everything, people would be so angry that they wouldn't be safe.

 And I don't think that that's necessarily untrue because there is a lot of anger in this country about this.

-You know, none of this stuff um should be going on in an ordinary and insane society, and by covering up for it, all it's doing is allowing these bad practices to carry on.
+And by covering up for it, all it's doing is allowing these bad practices to carry on.

 Forgive me.

-Um public sentiment around asylum policy.
+Of public sentiment around asylum policy.

 Disclosure of sensitive meeting content could further inflame tensions, increase the risk of targeted protests, and place additional strain on public order resources.

-So the part there, recent social media activity by the requester, so me, um, included sharing personal details and misleading narratives.
+So the part there, recent social media activity by the requester, so me, included sharing personal details and misleading narratives.

 So one, when you submit an FOI request, part of the FOI Act under law is that it's applicant blind.